BPsoda/BPsoda.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a junior student at Shanghai Jiao Tong University, majoring in automation(IEEE class).
+I am a senior student at Shanghai Jiao Tong University, majoring in automation(IEEE class).
+I will start PhD. at Tsinghua University, Interdisciplinary Information Sciences, advised by Prof. Yang Gao.
 I love to study how the digital world percepts and controls the physical world.
-So, I have interest in computer vision, robotics and deep learning.
+So, my research interests are robotics and embodied AI.

-Currently, I am researching deep-learning-based visual mapping and localization, advised by Prof. Hesheng Wang.
-I am looking forward to a Ph.D degree in control science or computer science.

 Favored programming language: Python, C++, Matlab.
 Like to program in an organized way: understandable variable names, clean comments, good file structure and git commit logs.
 Hate functions that written by other programmer but have no comments or docs.